abhay-ecaret/centrim-docgen/refactoring.md

 5. A new window will appear with the generated documentation, displaying the quick reference sections for Centrim DocGen in VS Code.
 You can copy-paste these sections to your favorite text editor or use them as a reference guide.
 6. To save the quick reference documentation, click on the "Save" button at the bottom of the window, and follow the prompts to save it to a file or folder.
 ---

+## Commit: ebc31ffb

+**Author:** abhay
+**Date:** 2025-07-23T09:50:57+05:30
+**Message:** feat: optmized how we get the diff

+### Feature: Optimized Diff Extraction from Commits in GitDocTool
+**What Changed:** Introduction of a new function `get_structured_commit_changes` that efficiently extracts detailed code changes for commits.
+This includes file paths, status (added/modified/deleted), programming languages used, and specific changed functions or classes with diff hunks to understand the impact better on structural level in the Python scripts of GitDocTool.
+**Business Impact:** Developers will have a clearer insight into what has been altered within each commit, allowing for more informed merges and reviews that minimize disru0rbenefit from changes due to merge conflicts or unintended modifications.
+This should streamline the development workflow by providing structured insights directly related to business-critical code components (e.g., API endpoints).
+**Technical Details:**
+- Key Implementation Changes: New function `get_structured_commit_changes` added that retrieves detailed change information grouped by programming language used in the project, focusing on file paths and specific modifications to functions or classes within those files.
+It considers both parent commits (for historical changes) for better context understanding and allows limiting output based on number of changed files/hunks per path (`file_limit` & `hunk_limit`) as well as the symbol count in diff hunks (`symbol_limit`).
+- Integration Points: This function integrates with existing Git workflow by providing enhanced insights post commit, which can be directly accessed using Python API endpoints generated for this purpose.
+It also uses previously implemented `run_command` and parsing logic from the tool to retrieve diff data efficiently without duplicating efforts in fetching git history or processing commits manually.
+- Breaking Changes/Migration Requirements: As of now, no breaking changes are introduced that affect existing systems directly; however, developers should ensure their understanding as this enhances transparency and reduces manual review time for complex merges due to significant business logic updates.
+It may introduce new endpoints or public interfaces which interact with the Python scripts' output data structure but currently operates seamlessly within pre-existing infrastructure workflows in GitDocTool without migration requirements, as it extends functionality rather than replacing existing capabilities.
+**COMMIT CONTEXT:** Message "feat: optimized how we get the diff" indicates an enhancement to previously available features for better extraction of commit changes focusing on structural impact and granular detail relevant from a developer perspective with clear benefits in code understanding, merge safety, and workflow efficiency.
+Files Modified: 1 file (git_doc_tool.py) within the centrim-docgen/src directory containing Python scripts for Git documentation tooling enhancements.

+---